longaria/FitnessRPG/README.md

 The Mobile App is the game running on a mobile phone (build in Unity as an Android build, but also works as an iOS or Windows Desktop Build).
 This is the app that members of a fitness center can use to actually play the game.
 The Mobile App connects to a MySQL database on a local server to load game and player data from the 'GameData' database.
-Before
+Before the players can login, they need to sign up first with the same name, they used to sign up for the gym.
+This is cross-checked with the 'dymmygym' data.

+The Public Display App is a Windows Build App intended to be run locally on a big screen display in the gym.
+It contains leaderboards of the best gym members in various categories, displaying the avatars

 # Project Contents:

 The complete Unity Project SourceCode folder is available under FitnessRPG Source (for both Mobile App and Public Display App components).

+Written code / script files can be found under FitnessRPG Source/FitnessRPG/Assets/Scripts/.

 A Windows executable build of the 'Mobile App' component under FitnessRPGMA (currently won't work without a local server + MYSQL database setup).